Prof. Dr. Moritz Diehl

 in building 082, room 029.

 Please hand in solutions to computer exercises through Matlab Grader individually (you should have received an invitation email, email us).
-Solutions to non-computer exercises can be handed in on paper by groups of maximum 3 persons on Friday's at 10:00 in the lecture or before that in building 102, 1st floor, 'Anbau' (here).
+Solutions to non-computer exercises can be handed in on paper by groups of maximum 3 persons during the Wednesday lecture or before that in building 102, 1st floor, 'Anbau' (here).
 The corrected exercises will be handed out during the exercise sessions.

 If you have any questions regarding the exercises, email us.